 Underestimating Backend Complexity

 The visible part of an app — the screens and interactions — is often the minority of the work.
-Authentication, data modeling, API design, third-party integrations, error handling, caching, and security can each be more complex than the frontend that sits on top of them.
+Authentication, data modeling, API design, third-party integrations, error handling, caching, and security can each be more complex than the frontend sitting on top of them.

 Third-Party Dependencies

-Integrations with external services — payment processors, banking APIs, healthcare systems, government databases — introduce variables outside your control.
-API documentation may be incomplete, sandbox environments may differ from production, and partner organizations may have their own review timelines.
+Integrations with external services — payment processors, banking APIs, healthcare systems — introduce variables outside your control.
+API documentation may be incomplete, sandbox environments may differ from production, and partner organizations have their own review timelines.

 Changing Requirements

-Revisiting decisions that were made during Discovery is the most expensive form of change.
-If the app’s core user flow changes after three weeks of development, much of the work done to that point may need to be reworked.
-This is why we invest heavily in the Discovery phase — getting it right upfront is dramatically cheaper than fixing it later.
+Revisiting decisions made during Discovery is the most expensive form of change.
+If the core user flow changes after three weeks of development, much of the work to that point may need to be reworked.
+This is why we invest heavily in Discovery — getting it right upfront is dramatically cheaper than fixing it later.

-The timelines in this guide are generalizations.
-Your specific project will have its own characteristics, constraints, and opportunities that affect duration.
-The best way to get an accurate estimate for your app is to go through a proper scoping conversation.
+Your project will have its own characteristics that affect duration.
+The best way to get an accurate estimate is a proper scoping conversation.